Kleo-Karap/My_tattoo_chatbot/hw1/README.md

 RESTAURANTS-8K:The data set spans 5 slots (date, time, people, first name, last name) and consists of actual user utterances collected “in the wild” (Turn-based span extraction).
 This comes with a broad range of natural and colloquial expressions. </p>

 <p> DSTC8: For each of the four domains, they chose their first subdomain (Buses_1, Events_1, Homes_1, RentalCars_1), and took all turns from conversations that stay within this sub-domain.
 For the requested slots feature, they check for when the system action of the turn prior contains a REQUEST action.
 The training and development split is kept the same for all
+extracted turns.

-extracted turns.Concerning the dialogue collection procedure followed in the original dataset (SGDD), synthetic implementations of a total of 45 services or APIs over 45 domains were created.
+Concerning the dialogue collection procedure followed in the original dataset (SGDD), synthetic implementations of a total of 45 services or APIs over 45 domains were created.
 Their simulator framework interacts with these services to generate dialogue outlines, which are a structured representation of dialogue semantics.
 They then use a crowd-sourcing procedure to paraphrase these outlines to natural language utterances. </p>

 **Design Purpose**
-<p>The datasets were designed for conversational pretraining for dialog slot-filling tasks .Speciffically they were designed for SpanConveRT dialogue slot filling model, which frames the task as a turn-based, intent-agnostic span extraction task, making the slot-filling task independent of other system components.</p>
+<p>The datasets were designed for testing models on the dialog slot-filling tasks .Speciffically they were designed for SpanConveRT dialogue slot filling model, which frames the task as a turn-based, intent-agnostic span extraction task, making the slot-filling task independent of other system components.</p>

 **Annotation** <p>
 <p>RESTAURANTS-8K:Each training example is a dialog turn annotated with the slots requested by the system and character-based span indexing for all occurring values. </p>
 <p>DSTC8: Since the datasets are extracted from SGDD, the same annotation guidelines were followed: The annotations include the active intents and dialogue states for each user utterance and the system actions for every system utterance.
 They create synthetic implementations of a total of 45 services or APIs over these domains.
 Their simulator framework interacts with these services to generate dialogue outlines, which are a structured representation of dialogue semantics.
-They also use a crowd-sourcing procedure to paraphrase these outlines to natural language utterances.Their procedure preserves all annotations obtained from the simulator and does not require any
-extra annotations after dialogue collection.</p>
+They also use a crowd-sourcing procedure to paraphrase these outlines to natural language utterances.Their procedure preserves all annotations obtained from the simulator and does not require any extra annotations after dialogue collection.</p>

 **Format** <p>The datasets are stored in json files.